Spieth among PGA favorites in quest for career Grand Slam

 “Long-term,” Spieth said, “it would be really cool to say that you captured the four biggest tournaments in the world, that are played in different parts of the world, and different styles, too.
 You feel like you kind of accomplished golf.”

 It’s a feeling that Rory McIlory, who will play with Spieth and Tiger Woods for the first two rounds at Southern Hills, knows too well.
-The two-time PGA champion has taken eight swings at winning the Masters, the lone major missing from his own ledger, and has been in the top 5 four times, with a second-place finish earlier this year.
+The two-time PGA champion has taken eight swings at winning the Masters since it became the lone major missing from his own ledger, and has been in the top 5 four times, with a second-place finish earlier this year.

 “I think the most consistent way to get yourself to be able to have chances to win these major championships is to sort of adopt a conservative strategy,” McIlroy said.
 “Tiger did it most of his career, and OK, he had a couple of huge wins in there, but a lot of times being conservative with his strategy, letting other guys make the mistakes — pars are pretty good in major championships, and that’s sort of the philosophy that I believe in going forward.”